Trump announces ‘major’ voter fraud investigation

 “He believes what he believes based on the information he was provided,” said Spicer, who provided no evidence to back up the president’s statements.

 If the president’s claim were true it would mark the most significant election fraud in U.S. history — and ironically, would raise the same questions about Trump’s legitimacy that he’s trying to avoid.
-Yet Spicer repeatedly sidestepped questions about whether the Trump administration would investigate the allegations pushed by the president.
+No details have been released about the possible probe.

 Rep. Elijah Cummings, ranking Democrat on the House Oversight and Government Reform Committee, said Wednesday his panel has already sent letters to the attorneys general in all 50 states asking for reports of any election irregularities.